prokoudine/ardour-tutorial/content/editing-sessions/working-with-regions/index.en.md

 The split regions will receive a name derived from the original name of its parent region, and you will see this reflected in your regions list.
-For example, in the image above, you see two regions called _pink.15_ and _pink.16_, which means there were split from a parent region called "pink" (not shown in image).
+For example, in the image above, you see two regions called _pink.15_ and _pink.16_, which means they were split from a parent region called "pink" (not shown in image).

 {{% notice tip %}}